profchiso/exchange-crypto-to-fiat/README.md

 ## Frontend Folder Structure

-1. **public** : this contains the startic and some asset files used for the frontend development
+1. **public** : this contains the static and some asset files used for the frontend development
-2. **src** : this contains contain the react codes and component used to build the frontend application.
+2. **src** : this contains contain the react codes and components used to build the frontend application.

 ## How to set up the frontend application